andersresell/VUMAT-Hershey-MJC/README.md

 **2, T, "Temperature"
 ```

-The various constants are breifly explained below, but it is adviced to read the corresponding report to see their meaning in more detail.
+The various constants are breifly explained below, but it is adviced to read the corresponding report (at caeassistant.com) to for more detail.
 - E - youngs modulus
 - nu - poisson ratio
 - sigma0 - initial yield stress